mchow01/mchow01.github.io/cv.md

 _Instructor_

 * Spring 2008, Spring 2009: _Cyber Security_
 	* Taught classroom-based sessions for Middlesex Community College, who received a grant from the University of Pittsburgh Medical Center (UPMC) to offer the course.
-The course was part of the Community Preparedness Schoolhouse, which is a component of UPMC’s Strategic Bio-Defense Emergency Operations and Communication System.
+The course was part of the Community Preparedness Schoolhouse, which is a component of UPMC's Strategic Bio-Defense Emergency Operations and Communication System.
 	* Lectured on the goals of cyber security, laws and regulations, threats, vulnerabilities, information resources, and cyber security policy.
 	* Created basic demonstrations on password cracking, packet sniffing, scanning, and backdoors.